CIOs generally have a greater opportunity to stand out and take a lead in driving innovation across their companies.

 - IT is business innovation catalyst: Innovation can be categorized as empowered innovation (creative disruption), sustainable innovation (better version of product/service) or efficiency innovation (process improvement).
 IT can drive all sort of innovation, proactively pushing ideas on how to leverage technology to drive revenue growth, increase business productivity, flexibility, and agility

 - CIOs are a Chief Innovation Officers: CIOs generally have a greater opportunity to stand out and take a lead in driving innovation across their companies.
-Though every executive should make their voice heard on this front, have an opportunity and responsibility to participate in the innovation dialog and to come up with innovative ideas, most of functions can make process innovation within their division, IT, on the other hand, has much more of an opportunity to enable incremental top-line and bottom-line value across the business, not just within IT.
+Though every executive should make their voice heard on this front, have an opportunity and responsibility to participate in the innovation dialog and to come up with innovative ideas, most of the functions can make process innovation within their division, IT, on the other hand, has much more of an opportunity to enable incremental top-line and bottom-line value across the business, not just within IT.

 - It takes vision, empathy, and understanding about innovation effort: More often than not, specific examples are required to clarify the value potential.
 This is especially true if you are looking at new sources of value that haven't been tapped before.
 The issue many IT departments have is they think innovation is implementing the latest and greatest technology rather than using advances in technology or existing technology differently to provide innovative solutions for business now and in the future.